-The PJM Operator periodically evaluates the set of resources providing regulation, and makes any adjustments to regulation assignments deemed necessary and appropriate to minimize the overall cost of regulation.
+The PJM dispatcher periodically evaluates the set of resources providing Regulation, and makes any adjustments to regulation assignments deemed necessary and appropriate to minimize the overall cost of Regulation.

-In the event of a regulation excess, the PJM dispatcher deselects resources beginning with the highest cost resource currently providing regulation and moving downward.
+In the event of a Regulation excess, the PJM dispatcher deselects resources beginning with the highest cost resource currently providing Regulation and moving downward.

-In the event of a regulation deficiency, the PJM dispatcher uses the Intermediate-Term Security Constrained Economic Dispatch (IT SCED) application to select resources to provide regulation beginning with the lowest cost resource currently not providing regulation and moving upward.
+In the event of a Regulation deficiency, the PJM dispatcher uses the Intermediate-Term Security Constrained Economic Dispatch (IT SCED) application to select resources to provide Regulation beginning with the lowest cost resource currently not providing Regulation and moving upward.

-The RMCP and therefore RMPCP and RMCCP may change based upon regulating resource adjustments made in real time.
+The RMCP and therefore RMPCP and RMCCP may change based upon regulating resource adjustments made in Real-time.
 Any opportunity costs that exceed the RMCP are credited after the fact on a resource-specific basis.